 Become a grant writing unicorn!
-Learn the basics of grant writing in seven steps.
+Learn the basics of grant writing in seven simple steps.
 People think grant writers have mystical super powers.
-Let’s add the skillset to your quiver!
-In this series of three we distill the grant writing process into seven easy to follow steps.
+Let’s add the skill-set to your quiver!
+In this three-part series, we distill the grant writing process into seven easy to follow steps.

 Step 5.
 Write Your Narrative Fast and Furiously.
 A narrative is a written description about your project, the problem it solves, and why it should be funded.

 The exact nature of your narrative will vary depending on the requirements of each funding agency.
-Sometimes, a private foundation will ask for a letter of inquiry first.
+Sometimes, a private foundation will ask for a letter of inquiry (LOI) first.
 This is a summary of your organization and project.
 If the funder likes your letter, you will be invited to submit a full application.
-Other times, a grant narrative is going to be fifteen pages of single-spaced writing with other lengthy and technical attachments.
+Other times, a grant narrative may be fifteen pages of single-spaced writing with other lengthy and technical attachments.